 The facial stimuli that we used for both VRABM and PCABM were selected from the Karolinska Directed Emotional Faces (Lundqvist et al., 1998).
 We selected 70 individuals, each showing a neutral and a negative-valence expression, of which 50% were female, for a total of 140 expressions.
 We chose disgust for the negative-valenced expressions because it is closely related to social anxiety (Amir et al., 2003; Phillips et al., 1998) and tends to elicit a higher number of complex emotions (i.e., humiliation, rejection and shame) than angry faces for example.
 The stimuli were identical across VRABM and PCABM and presented in the same environment.
-While in the PCABM condition the stimuli were presented on screen panels attached to a wall of the virtual room.
+While in the PCABM condition the stimuli were presented on the laptop screen, in the VRABM condition the stimuli were presented on screen panels attached to a wall of the virtual room.
 In both conditions the participant made a dry, trial run, in order to get accommodated with the procedure.